 Historically there have been 2 types of Computers:

-- Fixed Program Computers – Their function is very specific and they couldn’t be programmed, e.g. Calculators.
+- Fixed Program Computers – Their function is very specific and they couldn’t be reprogrammed, e.g. Calculators.

 - Stored Program Computers – These can be programmed to carry out many different tasks, applications are stored on them, hence the name.

-It is also known as IAS computer and is having three basic units:
+It is also known as ISA (Instruction set architecture) computer and is having three basic units:

 - The Central Processing Unit (CPU)

 Let’s consider them in detail.